Panchadip-128/Resume-Screening-Application/README.md

 # Resume-Screening-Application
 --------------------------------

-An Application which classifies job roles based on description of work
+An Application which classifies job roles based on description of work based on job description